Regenerate – International Arts Symposium

 For further information contact firstname.lastname@example.org

-The event takes place with the kind support of Galway City European Green Leaf, An Siol, Cait Curran, An Gearrai Glas, Slow Food Ireland, Galway City Council, Galway County Council, Food Sovereignty Ireland, Galway City Museum, NUI Galway – CKI, NUI Maynooth, Cuman na Bhfear – The Men’s Shed, ArtFarm – Sheila Flanagan, Sheridan’s Cheese, The Bean Tree, Megan Bromley.
+The event takes place with the kind support of Galway European Green Leaf, An Siol – Cait Curran, An Gearrai Glas, Slow Food Ireland, Galway City Council, Galway County Council, Food Sovereignty Ireland, Galway City Museum, Collaborative Ways Forward, NUI Galway – CKI, NUI Maynooth, Cuman na Bhfear – The Men’s Shed, ArtFarm – Sheila Flanagan, Sheridan’s Cheese, The Bean Tree, Megan Bromley and many others who supported the artist’s hospitality.